precondition/keymapdb/db_fields_reference.md

 ### Possible Values
 - "https://github.com/skychil/kombol/blob/main/README.md"
 - "http://thedarnedestthing.com/thumb%20h"

+## OS (array[categorical])
+The operating system(s) used by the keymap author, sorted in descending order of usage.

+### Possible Values
+- ["Windows"]
+- ["MacOS", "Windows"]
+- ["Linux"]

+## keybindings (array[categorical])
+Keybindings schemes for which this keymap is optimized for.

+Users of evil-based Emacs distros such as Spacemacs or Doom Emacs must tick "Vim" and not "Emacs", since this is about keybindings philosophy, not the actual program that the keymap author uses.

+TWM stands for Tiling Windows Manager.

+Warning: This is an experimental option that might get removed or severely modified in the future.

+### Possible Values
+- Vim
+- Emacs
+- Kakoune
+- Graphics/CAD
+- TWM
+- Spreadsheets
+- Gaming

 ## hasRotaryEncoder (bool)
 Indicates whether the keymap uses one or more rotary encoders.